Phenomite/AMP-Research/RDP port 3389/README.md

 - The response *session id* or initialization connection unique identifier was found to be present on the `4 bytes` located at index `8:11`.

-- The contant amplification factor of the initial packet is 28.6x.
+- The constant amplification factor of the initial packet is 28.6x.
 Due to retransmission, with a single request packet, the total **data amplification is 84x** with a **packet amplification of 3x**.
-The request packet was discovered via fuzzing against a Windows Server lab target.
+The request packet was discovered and simplified to nullbytes via fuzzing against a Windows Server lab target.

 - Keep in mind that the RDP service will retransmit on a 3000 ms timer after the first request and will not *flood* the target regardless of further incoming request packets until all re-transmissions are complete.
 This lessens the threat of this service in use as a DrDoS source however in significant reflector numbers it can still cause problems.